nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/categories.md

     - If the setting above is enabled, enter the **Price 'from'**.
     - And the **Price 'to'**.
 - **Display order** — the order number for displaying the category.
 This display number is used to sort categories in the public store (ascending).
 The category with the display order 1 will be placed at the top of the list.
-- The **Category template** filed is visible if you have custom category templates installed on the **System → Templates** page.
-This template defines how this category (and its products) will be displayed.

 ### Mappings